ShashwathNextgen/DevOps/README.md

 Under "Post-build Actions," choose "Send files or execute commands over SSH."
 Configure the SSH settings to deploy your application files to the Apache web directory.
 Ensure proper file permissions and configurations are set for the deployment.

 Conclusion
-By completing this combined project, you will have established a comprehensive deployment and management environment.
+By completing this Automated Web Deployment project, you will have established a comprehensive deployment and management environment.
 You will gain practical experience in using industry-standard tools and practices, enhancing your skills in cloud computing, version control, system administration, and automated deployment processes.